 Various internal and external factors may have favorable or unfavorable effects on our future effective tax rate.
-These factors include, but are not limited to, changes in tax laws, regulations and/or rates, non-deductible goodwill impairments, changing interpretations of existing tax laws or regulations, changes in the relative proportions of revenues and income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates, the future levels of tax benefits of stock option deductions relating to incentive stock options and employee stock purchase plans, settlement of income tax audits, and changes in overall levels of pretax earnings.
-For example, the FASB issued ASU No. 2016-19 "Improvements to Employee Share-Based Payment Accounting," which will, among other things, change how we account for our tax shortfalls or benefits from stock based awards, and this guidance may have a favorable or unfavorable effect on our future effective tax rate.
-We are still evaluating the impact of this guidance on our consolidated financial statements.
+These factors include, but are not limited to, changes in tax laws, regulations and/or rates, new or changes to accounting pronouncements, non-deductible goodwill impairments, changing interpretations of existing tax laws or regulations, changes in the relative proportions of revenues and income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates, the future levels of tax benefits of stock-based compensation, settlement of income tax audits, and changes in overall levels of pretax earnings.
+For example, for the three months ended March 31, 2017, we recorded \$21.3 million of excess tax benefits related to stock-based compensation in our provision for income taxes pursuant to the adoption of ASU 2016-09, which had a favorable impact on our effective tax rate in the current quarter, resulting in a net tax provision benefit of \$7.2 million and an effective tax rate of (11.4)%.
+Our subsidiary in Israel is under audit by the local tax authorities for calendar years 2006 through 2013.

-In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of various income tax incentives, which were previously granted in 2002.
+In addition, our tax rate may be impacted by tax holidays or incentives.
+In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of certain income tax incentives, which were previously granted in 2002.
 The incentive tax rates will expire in various years beginning in 2017.
-Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to reduced rates of Costa Rica income tax.
+We are seeking a renewal of these income tax incentives before they expire.
+Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to a reduced tax rate.
 In order to receive the benefit of these incentives, we must hire specified numbers of employees and maintain certain minimum levels of fixed asset investment in Costa Rica.
 If we do not fulfill these conditions for any reason, our incentive could lapse, and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
-The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2016 and 2015.
-As a result of these incentives, our income taxes were reduced by \$8.6 million and \$8.2 million for the three months ended March 31, 2016 and 2015, respectively, representing a benefit to diluted net income per share of \$0.11 and \$0.10 in 2016 and 2015, respectively.
-Our subsidiary in Israel is under audit by the local tax authorities for calendar years 2006 through 2012.
-We are currently under audit by the California Franchise Tax Board for fiscal year 2011, 2012 and 2013.
+The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2017 and 2016.
+For the three months ended March 31, 2017, the new corporate structure implemented on July 1, 2016 had a minimal impact on income taxes.
+For the three months ended March 31, 2016, income taxes were reduced by \$8.6 million representing a benefit to diluted net income per share of \$0.11.